AleCraftNapoli/SystemOfLinearEquations/README.md

 # SystemOfLinearEquations
-This C++ program takes 2 linear equations with 2 unknowns and gives you the solution
+This C++ program takes 2 linear equations with 2 unknowns and gives you the solution.